Skip to main content

 Change Management

-• Test rule changes in non-production environments first
+• Test policy changes in non-production environments first

 • Plan changes during maintenance windows